GerritCodeReview/homepage/pages/site/community/kudos.md

 **[2019-08-07] To: David Pursehouse (CollabNet)**

 ```
-  For the open source community it is very important that all discusssions are
+  For the open-source community it is very important that all discusssions are
   transparent and that findings and conclusions are clearly communicated.
 David
   takes care to collect and publish project news regularly on our homepage [1]
   making it easy for everyone to follow what's going on in the project.